blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/QOwnNotes+.md

 	- Since a nation is established by axioms, and peace is established by proper understanding of different axioms, it is possible that peace will be destroyed when we lose such an understanding.
 	- This is similar to how disease spreads when the immune system weakens.
 	- Infections are a part of reality, in biology, computer viruses, and even ideologies.
-	- Since ideological viruses spread by connecting shared ideas, they will always spread
+	- Since ideological viruses spread by connecting shared ideas, they will always spread to a specific proportion of people in a given area, given that alternative ideas exist, but do not entirely invalidate the first idea.
 	- ...
-(Prop)
+(Those who bring them in should heal them)